vfshera/yongamvc/README.md

 # Yonga MVC

-I tried to write my own MVC framework with Express & Typescript
+I tried to write my own MVC framework with Express

 Hope It will be fun :)